awj/awj.github.io/_dnd/untitled-mystery-dm.md

 "You must displace the hallowed circle"
 "Someone has built an abomination before nature"

+It gives the party directions leading into the woods to find "those who came before".

-Avatar does not respond to questions, and vanishes after making a statement.
+Avatar does not respond to questions, and vanishes after making its statements statement.
 Also leaves if it takes more than 20 points of magical damage.

 #### Party displaces a ward stone
 Death "seeps in" the boundary, killing off some plants near the stone.
 If this happens at night, triggers an encounter with the Avatar of Death.

+This seeping grows daily.

+1 day: A line of dead fauna starts to form from the displaced stone pointed towards town.
+2 days: The line reaches into the edge of town.
+A townsperson who crosses into it dies.
+The line is clearly pointed towards either the church or bookshop.
+Lines begin to emanate from the other stones.
+3 days: The original line reaches into the center of town.
+The secondary lines have grown long enough that an Intelligence check (> 15), or explicit investigation, allows the party to triangulate them to the bookshop.

 ---

 Gar is murdered in the church overnight, rises up and resumes normal activities.
 No longer wants to talk about the boundary, but also refuses to go near it.
-Lysandra sneaks out to replace the stone and augment the boundary with a new ward stone formed as part of the ritual where she murdered Gar.
+Lysandra sneaks out to replace the stone, but comes back injured from an encounter with Death's Avatar.

 ### Barassus
 You find Barassus in his house, apparently reading.
 He's an older man, and seems a bit dottering.
 He confirms that Caranus left to bring in the taxes, and is surprised that it's been four weeks since.
 He directs the players to the inn as a place to stay, and says they can arrange to pick up supplies in the morning.